Success and Dancing Shoes

 Sitting on the company shuttle and driving towards a cubicle farm whose atmosphere contains a certain degree of uncertainty, I've been thinking about success.

 Success is about getting yourself into position, and then getting lucky.

-From there we can discuss the ingredients for getting yourself into position and getting lucky, but it really boils down to that simple two part plan: get into position,
+From there we can discuss the ingredients for getting yourself into position and getting lucky, but it really boils down to that simple two part plan: get into position, get lucky.

 Good work, good people, and keeping on those dancing shoes.
 Who knows if you'll get lucky, but if it comes you'll be able to use it.

 With full credit to Citizen Cope for the "check with a couple commas" line.↩